COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <\div>

 <div style="text-align: justify">
 Thus, in order for us to have a more precise picture of the mobility synchronisation patterns, instead of analysing it as a concentration of trips around certain hours, we define the *mobility synchronicity* as the total magnitude in the *periodicity* in the out-of-home trips.
 We, therefore, analysed the Wavelet and Fourier spectra to determine the strongest frequency components in the mobility regularity from our reference week from February 2019.
-Our analysis indicated that the mobility patterns are characterised by four main periods, namely 24h, 12h and 8h as seen in **Figure 14**.
+Our analysis indicated that the mobility patterns are characterised by four main periods, namely 24h, 12h and 8h as seen in <strong>Figure 14</strong>.
 <\div>

 <br>